 This is my first time trying to make Scotch Pies and I’m super excited to tackle this for my Scottish husband on his birthday 🎂.
 A Scotch Pie or Mutton Pie is a small, pastry meat pie filled with mutton (i.e. lamb) or other meat.
 The pies are often served at Football games and at the local chippy and can be held by hand.
-For the birthday, we plan to include beans (i.e. Heinz Baked Beans) and chips (i.e. French Fries), which is rather traditional.
+For the birthday meal, we plan to include beans (i.e. Heinz Baked Beans) and chips (i.e. French Fries), which is rather traditional accompaniments to the Scotch Pie.

 For tonight’s pies, I used the traditional lamb and I added onion, garlic, worcestershire sauce, salt and pepper and a wee bit of brown gravy.
 This mix was then stuffed into the pastry.
 Typically it’s stuffed into the pastry with raw meat, but I precooked the meat mixture and allowed it to cool to room temperature before stuffing.